Simulation of McKean Vlasov SDEs with super linear growth: Introduction

 The aim of this paper is to develop a numerical scheme for simulating McKean-Vlasov Stochastic Differential Equations (MV-SDEs) with drifts of super-linear growth and Lipschitz diffusion coefficients (with linear growth).
 MV-SDEs differ from standard SDEs by means of the presence of the law of the solution process in the coefficients:

 where $\mu_{t}^{X}$ denotes the law of the process $X$ at time $t$.
-Similar to standard SDEs, MV-SDEs have been shown to have a unique strong solution in the super-linear growth in spatial parameter setting, see \cite{dosReisSalkeldTugaut2017}.
-Of course, many mean-field models exhibit non-global Lipschitz growth, for example mean-field models for neuronal activity (e.g.~stochastic mean-field FitzHugh-Nagumo models or the network of Hodgkin-Huxley neurons) \cite{BaladronFasoliFaugerasEtAl2012}, \cite{Bolley2011}, \cite{BossyEtAl2015} appearing in biology or physics \cite{dreyer2011phase}, \cite{DreyerFrizGajewskiEtAl2016}.
-We refer to the review in \cite{BaladronFasoliFaugerasEtAl2012} for further motivation of the problem.
-We precise that these works prove that Fokker-Planck-McKean- Vlasov equations, McKean-Vlasov equations and particle systems are well posed.
+Similar to standard SDEs, MV-SDEs have been shown to have a unique strong solution in the super-linear growth in spatial parameter setting, see \cite{dosReisSalkeldTugaut2017} (see also \cite{adams2020large}).
+Of course, many mean-field models exhibit non-global Lipschitz growth, for example mean-field models for neuronal activity (e.g.~stochastic mean-field FitzHugh-Nagumo models or the network of Hodgkin-Huxley neurons) \cite{BaladronFasoliFaugerasEtAl2012} {with correction note \cite{BossyEtAl2015}}, \cite{Bolley2011}, appearing in biology or physics \cite{dreyer2011phase}, \cite{DreyerFrizGajewskiEtAl2016}.
+We refer to {the reviews in \cite{BaladronFasoliFaugerasEtAl2012}, \cite{Mehri2020}} for further motivation of the problem.
+We precise that these works prove that Fokker-Planck-McKean-Vlasov equations, McKean-Vlasov equations and particle systems are well posed.

 In general, closed form solutions for such equations are rare.
 Hence, to fully utilize MV-SDEs as a modelling tool, one needs a reliable way in which to simulate them.
 It is well known that for SDEs the explicit Euler scheme runs into difficulties in the super-linear growth setting, see \cite{HutzenthalerEtAl2011}, even though the SDE is known to have a unique strong solution.
 The original solution to this problem was to consider an implicit (or backward) Euler scheme developed in \cite{HighamEtAl2002}.
 Although implicit schemes allowed one to tackle more general SDEs they are slower especially in higher dimensions.
 The reason for this boils down to the fact that one is required to solve a fixed point equation at every time-step, which can be computationally expensive.
 To solve this problem an explicit scheme was then developed in \cite{HutzenthalerEtAl2012}, a so-called \emph{Tamed Euler} scheme.
 Since then several authors have built on this result and developed algorithms to deal with coefficients that grow super-linearly, see \cite{ChassagneuxEtAl2016}, \cite{Sabanis2013}, \cite{FangGiles2016} for example.
 The taming techniques we use fall within the universal taming methodologies developed in \cite{Lionnet2018}.
 Lastly, we refer to \cite{dosReisEtAl2018} for importance sampling Monte Carlo methods for MV-SDEs with super-linear drift.